 The biggest risk after surgery is infection of the surgical site.
 If you carefully follow the post-surgical instructions, it is very rare for this to happen.

+Mole removal procedures are typically performed by dermatologists or plastic surgeons who have expertise in skin conditions and surgical techniques.
 This procedure is performed by our Double Board-Certified Dermatologist, Dr. Kristy Bailey.

 Generally, lesion removals for a cosmetic purpose are not covered by OHIP or private insurance.
 If the lesion is cancerous, OHIP will cover the procedure.